pubnub/c/README.md

+# This C Repo is deprecated -- Please try our Latest and Greatest C-Core!
+This C Repo is being deprecated.
+Please try our new C-Core repo available at https://github.com/pubnub/c-core

-# Please direct all Support Questions and Concerns to Support@PubNub.com
+### Please direct all Support Questions and Concerns to Support@PubNub.com

 PubNub C Library
 ================